fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 module.exports = Membership
 ```

-So we have given the dashboard a descriptive name, <i>membership</i>.
-There is not always an apt name for a join table, in which case the name of the join table can be a combination of the names of the tables to be joined, e.g. <i>user_\teamas</i> might suit our situation.
+So we have given the name that describes the connection table, <i>membership</i>.
+There is not always an relevant name for a connection table, in which case the name of the connection table can be a combination of the names of the tables to be joined, e.g. <i>user\_teams</i> could fit our situation.

-A small addition to the file <i>models/index.js</i> will be made to link teams and users with the method [belongsToMany](https://sequelize.org/master/manual/assocs.html#implementation-3) also at code level.
+The file <i>models/index.js</i> comes with a small addition that links the method [belongsToMany](https://sequelize.org/master/manual/assocs.html#implementation-3) to allow teams and users to each other also at the code level.

 ```js
 const Note = require('./note')